 When estrogen levels are too low in men, it can lead to belly fat buildup and weakened sexual desire.

-If you persistently suffer from the above estrogen deficiency symptoms, you should contact the doctor you trust.
+If you persistently suffer from the above estrogen deficiency symptoms, contact the doctor you trust.
 Early diagnosis of estrogen deficiency can help prevent many health problems.

-If an analysis of your medical history does not provide clarity, the doctor can determine your hormone levels through a blood test.
+If an analysis of your medical history does not clarify, the doctor can determine your hormone levels through a blood test.

 The different estrogen levels can serve as indicators for menopause (E1), fertility (E2), and pregnancy (E3).